terryaney/KatApp.Provider/katapp documentation.md

 ## Configuration Precedence

-There are three ways to configure KatApp's and each method has a specific precedence that can override the same settings set via different methods.

 In addition to the the three methods of configuration described above, there is one more mechanism.
 There is a global `KatApp.defaultOptions` object.
 It has all the same properties as the normal Javascript configuration option passed in on that `.KatApp( options )` method.
 See [KatAppOptions Object](#KatAppOptions-Object) for more information.

 The configuration precedence is as follows (1 being the highest)